-• The fair value of PPE infrastructure, community property and building property shall be adopted on the basis of depreciated replacement cost;

-- If the cost of heritage assets cannot be measured reliably, this shall be disclosed in the notes to the financial statements together with a description of the nature of the asset; and - Investment property and intangible assets shall be measured at fair value on the date of acquisition.
-If no fair value can be allocated to the intangible asset, the asset will not be recognised as an asset. - After recognition, all immovable assets, except land, servitudes, road reserves, investment property, biological and heritage assets, shall be depreciated over their remaining useful lives.
-The method of depreciation shall be reviewed on an annual basis, though the straight line basis shall be used in all cases unless Council determines otherwise.
-The existence, remaining useful lives and residualvalues of immovable assets shall also be reviewed at each reporting date.
-Depreciation or amortisation is initially calculated from the day when an asset is acquired or in the case of construction works- the day in which the asset is available for use. - The municipality considers itself an entity whose objective is to provide goods and services for community or social benefit and manages its assets as such.
+- The fair value of PPE infrastructure, community property and building property shall be adopted on the basis of depreciated replacement cost; - If the cost of heritage assets cannot be measured reliably, this shall be disclosed in the notes to the financial statements together with a description of the nature of the asset; and - After recognition, all immovable assets, except land, servitudes, road reserves, investment property, biological and heritage assets, shall be depreciated over their remaining useful lives.
+The method of depreciation shall be reviewed on an annual basis, though the straight-line basis shall be used in all cases unless Council determines otherwise.
+The existence, remaining useful lives and residual values of immovable assets shall also be reviewed at each reporting date.

+Depreciation or amortisation is initially calculated from the day when an asset is acquired or - in the case of construction works- the day in which the asset is available for use.

+• The municipality considers itself an entity whose objective is to provide goods and services for community or social benefit and manages its assets as such.
 Where positive cash flows are generated, these are with the view to support the objective of providing goods and services for community or social benefit rather than for financial return to equity holders and generally do not reflect the risks involved with managing the assets.
-Consequently, the default impairmenttreatment for the PPE and associated intangible assets of the municipality is that of non-cash generating assets.
+Consequently, the default impairment treatment for the PPE and associated intangible assets of the municipality is that of non-cash generating assets.

 In cases where it can be reliably demonstrated that an asset is managed with the objective of generating a commercial return (that it is deployed in a manner consistent with that adopted by a profit oriented entity, that the municipality intends to generate positive cash flows from the asset and earns a return that reflects the risk involved in managing the asset) then the municipality applies the impairment treatment for cash-generating assets.
-The municipality will developcriteria so that it can exercise that judgement consistently in accordance with the definition of cash-generating assets.
+The municipality will develop criteria so that it can exercise that judgement consistently in accordance with the definition of cash-generating assets.